Contact: Scott Gunderson Rosa, (202) 833-6130

 For Immediate Release: January 9, 2000

-Washington, D.C. -- The League of United Latin American Citizens (LULAC) is pleased that Linda Chavez has withdrawn her nomination as Secretary of Labor.
-Ms. Chavez did the right thing by withdrawing her nomination and avoiding what would have been contentious hearings based on her record that includes seeking the elimination of affirmative action, job-training programs and bilingual education, and pushing for English as the nation's official language.
+Washington, D.C. -- The League of United Latin American Citizens (LULAC) today announced their opposition to President-elect George W. Bush's nomination of Linda Chavez as Secretary of Labor.
+Chavez's record includes seeking the elimination of affirmative action, job-training programs and bilingual education, and pushing for English as the nation's official language.

 The League of United Latin American Citizens (LULAC) is the oldest and largest Latino civil rights organization in the United States.
 LULAC advances the economic condition, educational attainment, political influence, health, and civil rights of Hispanic Americans through community-based programs operating at more than 700 LULAC councils nationwide.